Timbuktu: Manuscripts and libraries

-These libraries are the largest among up to 60 private or public libraries that are estimated to exist in Timbuktu today, although some comprise little more than a row of books on a shelf or a bookchest.
-Under these circumstances, the manuscripts are vulnerable to damage and theft, as well as long term climate damage, despite Timbuktu's arid climate.
-Two Timbuktu Manuscripts Projects funded by independent universities have aimed to preserve them.

-During the occupation by Islamic extremists the citizens of the city embarked on a drive to save the "best written accounts of African History".
+During the occupation by Islamic extremists, the city's citizens embarked on a drive to save the "best written accounts of African History".
 Interviewed by Time magazine, the local residents claimed to have safeguarded the three hundred thousand manuscripts for generations.
 Many of these documents are still in the safe-keeping of the local residents, who are reluctant to give them over to the government-run Ahmed Baba Institute housed in a modern digitalization building built by the South African government in 2009.
 The institute houses only 10% of the manuscripts.
 It was later confirmed by Jean-Michel Djian to The New Yorker that "the great majority of the manuscripts, about fifty thousand, are actually housed in the thirty-two family libraries of the 'City of 333 Saints'".
 He added, "Those are to this day protected."
 He also added that due to the massive efforts of one individual, two hundred thousand other manuscripts were successfully transported to safety.
 This effort was organized by Abdel Kader Haidara, then director of Mamma Haidara Library, using his own funds.
 Haidara purchased metal footlockers in which up to 300 manuscripts could be securely stored.
 Nearly 2,500 of these lockers were distributed to safe houses across the city.
 Many were later moved to Dreazen.

+In 2007, supported by a Fulbright Grant, Alexandra Huddleston spent a year in Timbuktu photographing the legacy of traditional Islamic scholarship.
+Photographs from this project have been included in the permanent collection of the Library of Congress and exhibited at solo and group exhibitions around the world.
+A film has been made about this, called 333 Saints: A Life of Scholarship in Timbuktu which can be viewed through the Library of Congress.

 Language

-Although French is Mali's official language, today the large majority of Timbuktu's inhabitants speaks Koyra Chiini, a Songhay language that also functions as the lingua franca.
+Although Bambara is the lingua franca of Mali, today the large majority of Timbuktu's inhabitants speaks Koyra Chiini, a Songhay language that also functions as the lingua franca.
 Before the 1990–1994 Tuareg rebellion, both Hassaniya Arabic and Tamashek were represented by 10% each to an 80% dominance of the Koyra Chiini language.
 With Tamashek spoken by both Ikelan and ethnic Tuaregs, its use declined with the expulsion of many Tuaregs following the rebellion, increasing the dominance of Koyra Chiini.

 Arabic, introduced together with Islam during the 11th century, has mainly been the language of scholars and religion, comparable to Latin in Western Christianity.
 Although Bambara is spoken by the most numerous ethnic group in Mali, the Bambara people, it is mainly confined to the south of the country.
 With an improving infrastructure granting Timbuktu access to larger cities in Mali's South, use of Bambara was increasing in the city at least until Azawad independence.